osg-htc/docs/docs/submit/install-ospool-ap.md

 well as end users of the system.
 The polices can be found in the [Acceptable Usage Policy document](ap-ospool-aup.md).

 ### Register your Access Point in OSG Topology
-To be part of the OSPool, your AP must be registered in the OSG Topology system.
+To make use of OSPool capacity, your AP must be registered in the OSG Topology system.
 You will need information like the hostname, and the administrative and security contacts.
 Follow the [general registration instructions](../common/registration.md#new-resources).
 For historical reasons, the service type is `Submit Node`.
 We also request that you tag